 FAQs

-2. Do I need an ISBN to publish on Amazon?
+Do I keep full rights to my book on Amazon?